evan-kolberg/AdaptAbility-Mouse/README.md

-# ULTIMATE WALMART GAMING MOUSE
+# Control your computer cursor with a joystick!
 ## What do I need?
 ### Physical Things ~ Simple Version &darr;
 - Arduino UNO